-▲ Warning Risk of iniurv!
+Warning Risk of injury!

-- Scratched glass in the appliance door may develop into a crack.
+- Scratched glass in the appliance door may develop into a graph.
+Do not use a class scrept, observer. - into a crack.
 Do not use a glass scraper, sharp or abrasive cleaning aids or detergents. - The hinges on the appliance door move when opening and closing the door, and you may be trapped.
 Keep your hands away from the hinges.